 4. How to Use the Eraser Tool

-We want to create the illusion of the script element intertwining with the serif font.
+We want to create the illusion of the script element intertwining with the serif font in this blend 3D tutorial.
 Let’s bring the B forward by selecting it and pressing Shift-Command-].

 For the "Y", we can create more dimension as we have the "h" going around the letter.
 Select the "Y" and press Shift-Command-V to duplicate the element in the same place.
 This will duplicate it over the script element.
 On the toolbar, select the Eraser Tool (Shift-E) and start brushing over the segments of the "Y" that you want to be in front.
 Make sure that the "Y" element you are selecting is the one in front.
 Try to follow the same outline of the script face to erase the rest of the letter.